faceyspacey/tracker-react/README.md

     },

-	//state-based reactivity working in conjunection with tracker-based reactivity.
+	//state-based reactivity working in conjunction with tracker-based reactivity.
 	//track render autoruns are kept up to date! title() {
 		return this.state && this.state.title ? `(${this.state.title})` : ``;